exoscale/packer-plugin-exoscale/docs/builders/exoscale.md

 - `api_secret` (string) - The API secret used to communicate with Exoscale services.

-- `instance_template` (string) - The name of the template to use when creating the Compute instance.
+- `instance_template` (string) - The name or ID of the template to use when creating the Compute instance.

 - `template_zone` (string) - The Exoscale [zone][zones] in which to create the
   template.